 Species & Area Size Limit Trip Limit/ Bag Limit Closed Season Other Regulations Stone Crab 2 3/4" claw None Incidental bycatch - 5 gallons May 16 - Oct.
 14 RS, X# or I# required.
 Landings limited to legal size claws measured by a straight line from the elbow to the tip of the lower immovable finger.
 Transport and sale of intact crabs prohibited.
 License, trap and harvest specifications apply.
 See: Stone Crab Regulations on page 13.
 Swordfish 47" lower jaw FL with head attached or 29" cleithrum to keel length if head removed, or 33 lbs. dressed None None FP required for harvest and sale.
 Spearing prohibited.
 Size limits apply to fish damaged by shark bites.
 "Lower jaw FL" = a straight-line measurement from the tip of the lower jaw to the fork of the caudal fin.
 "Cleithrum to keel length" = a curved measurement from the point of the cleithrum that provides the measurement along the body contour to the anterior portion of the caudal keel.
 The cleithrum is the semicircular bony structure at the posterior edge of the gill opening.
 A dressed fish may have its head, viscera, and fins removed, but its backbone and remaining carcass must remain intact and not be halved, quartered or otherwise further reduced.
-Triggerfish ,Gray A 14" FL None Closed July 1, 2012 federal waters- applies to both federal and state waters if you hold federal permit Size limit applies to imported fish Triggerfish, Ocean None None None Harvest prohibited in John Pennekamp Coral Reef State Park.
+Triggerfish ,Gray ▲ 14" FL None Check MyFWC.com for recent updates Size limit applies to imported fish Triggerfish, Ocean None None None Harvest prohibited in John Pennekamp Coral Reef State Park.
 Triggerfish, Other See: "Marine Life" Regulations. pgs.
 15 and 23 See: "Marine Life" Regulations on pgs.
 15 and 23.
 Tripletail ▲ † 15"TL 10 per person per day or per vessel, whichever is less.
 Incidental bycatch - 2 per person per day or per vessel, whichever is less.
 None RS required.
 Allowable gear: hook and line.
 Spearing prohibited.
 Size limit applies to sale of fish.